 If you are employed by Ohio State University Extension, the Ohio Agricultural Research and Development Center, or the College of Food, Agricultural, and Environmental Sciences and want to use information from one of our publications, you do not have to seek permission as long as you follow fair use guidelines.
 Do acknowledge the source by quoting the author, attributing the material, or citing the origin of the information.

-If you are not employed by Ohio State University Extension and want to use information from research or our published materials, you must obtain written permission.
-Even then, you need to acknowledge the source of the material.
-If you wish to use information from other sources, you must ask and receive permission.
+If you are not employed by Ohio State University Extension and want to use information from research or our published materials, you must obtain written permission and acknowledge the source.
 Keep a copy of the permission statement in your file.
 There are narrow exceptions covered by Fair Use and public domain exemptions.

 If someone is requesting permission to use Ohio State University Extension materials, they should be directed to Dave Davisson, below, and to this form:

 Nationwide and Ohio Farm Bureau 4-H Center